bungle-bear/bungle-bear.github.io/raiding.md

 not just for the player who uses them.
 Raids buffs are most effective when they are well coordinated.
 So this provides another avenue for group coordination.
+(Generally speaking, you can use your raid buffs "on cooldown".
+Their cooldowns are such that they will natrually align with each other.)

 I won't go into more detail here, because some of these topics are too advanced for a beginners' guide.